GALLONS SAF PURCHASED IN 2021

 A sustainable aviation fuel certificate is a virtual solution to a physical problem.
 It’s nearly impossible to track the journey of SAFs from production to the airplane – and creating a separate, end-to-end supply chain for SAFs would be an extremely costly logistical nightmare.

 ‘Book and claim’ is a digital system used to track and transfer the emissions reductions from sustainable fuels across the value chain.
 By buying and selling SAFc, companies can own SAF attributes without physically tracing the fuel through the supply chain.
 The system gives everyone in the industry, regardless of location or size, access to the market.
-DHL Global Forwarding is currently piloting this system with select customers and will make it available to all later this year.
+DHL Global Forwarding first piloted the system with select customers before making it available to all in February 2022.

-To take advantage of this potentially game-changing model, DHL Global Forwarding has joined United Airlines’ Eco-Skies Alliance.
+To take advantage of this potentially game-changing model, DHL Global Forwarding joined United Airlines’ Eco-Skies Alliance.
 This first-of-its-kind program allows us to reduce our environmental impact and help make sustainable aviation the norm.
-Together with our alliance partners, we’ll purchase the emissions reductions from 3.4 million gallons (12.87 million liters) of SAF in 2021.
-That will eliminate about 31,000 metric tons of greenhouse gas emissions on a lifecycle basis, compared to the use of conventional jet fuel.
+Together with our alliance partners, we purchased the emissions reductions from 3.4 million gallons (12.87 million liters) of SAF in 2021.
+That eliminated about 31,000 metric tons of greenhouse gas emissions on a lifecycle basis, compared to the use of conventional jet fuel.

-The purchased SAF will be blended with United’s regular aviation fuel, which reduces the carbon emissions of United Airlines flights, many of which carry our customers’ cargo.
+The purchased SAF is blended with United’s regular aviation fuel, which reduces the carbon emissions of United Airlines flights, many of which carry our customers’ cargo.
 This way, we achieve genuine carbon reductions and share the benefits with our customers, helping them to reduce their carbon footprint.

 GALLONS SAF PURCHASED IN 2021